-- (k) Inclusion of procedures to minimise emissions. - 222.
-The AQMP must be certified in writing by the Council prior to the commencement of port operations on the reclamation or wharf authorised by these consents, and the consent holder must undertake port operations in accordance with the certified AQMP (including any certified variation). - 223.
+- h.(h) Limitations on the height of stockpiles. - i.(i) Installation of wind breaks. - j-(j) Minimising vehicle speeds to 20km/h on unsealed surfaces. - k.(k) inclusion of vehicle minimisation procedures to minimise emissions. - 188.222.
+The AQMP must be certified in writing by the Council prior to the commencement of port operations on the reclamation or wharf authorised by these consents, and the consent holder must undertake port operations in accordance with the certified AQMP (including any certified variation). - 189.223.
 Any variation to the AQMP must be subject to certification by Council.
-The consent holder is to review the AQMP at no greater than three yearly intervals.
+The consent holder is to review the AQMP will be reviewed everyat no greater than three (3) years yearly intervals.